 This app is a must-have for manufacturing companies operating in the food industry.
 It makes the food safety information these companies need incredibly accessible.
 The application gives users a simple, step-by-step process they can follow to ensure they’re meeting their food safety obligations.
 It’s another example of the fact that your manufacturing app doesn’t need to be complex to have excellent UX design.

 The Warehouse Inventory & Shipment app makes every aspect of a warehouse manager’s job easier.
 It gives them a single tool for inventory management, record keeping, inspections, and tracking goods.
 Given the many utilities of the app, it stands out from a UX design perspective through its usefulness.

 That being said, the application also has a simple design that makes it easier for users to find the data and tools they need.
 It’s an example of how manufacturing applications can differentiate themselves from the competition by appealing to multiple core UX design principles.

 Pocket Analytics is an app that stands out through its usability and usefulness.
-It provides users an easy-to-follow general overview of their most important analytical data along with a statistical analysis of individual services.
+It provides users with an easy-to-follow general overview of their most important analytical data and a statistical analysis of individual services.

 One feature of the Pocket Analytics app that really stands out is its multiple data formatting options.
 Users are able to quickly and easily change how their data is displayed by selecting from various graphs and charts.
 This gives users more control over how they engage with their analytics, making this app even more valuable.